Vegetable Guide

 - Walnuts

-Soak Nuts and Seeds: Make sure you soak nuts for at least 6-8 hours before using them.
-Soaking helps to improve the bioavailability of nutrient and digestibility of nuts and seeds.
+Soak Nuts and Seeds: Ensure you soak nuts for at least 6-8 hours before using them.
+Soaking helps to improve the bioavailability of nutrients and the digestibility of nuts and seeds.

 There is a specific method described in ayurveda for a few vegetables.
 It applies to vegetables, which aggravates Vata Dosha and produces dryness in the body.